LMS-Community/lms-community.github.io/docs/getting-started/index.md

 === ":material-apple: Apple macOS"
     {{ macos }}

-    Then double click the downloaded package to launch the installation process in the macOS installer.
+    Then double click the downloaded image.
+Drag the application to the Applications folder.
+Launch Lyrion Music Server from the Applications folder, then check the menu bar item for Start/Stop options.

     !!! note
         If you want to use external disks, you'll have to grant the `perl` "full disk access" permissions.
 You'd usually find this file in `/Library/PreferencePanes/Squeezebox.prefPane/Contents/perl/bin/perl`.
 See "Security & Privacy Preferences > Privacy > Full Disk Access" in the Mac's preference pane.